Matrix Accounting Description

-Matrix accounting effectively posts complete journal entries, rather than ledgers, with every journal entry identified by its combination of account-sides (Figure 1).
+Matrix accounting effectively posts complete journal entries, rather than ledgers, with every general journal entry identified by its combination of account-sides (Figure 1).
 Transactions are identified by their content.
 Entries with identical account-sides are accumulated (posted) to a summary.
-Each summary contains a list of its component entries, thereby enabling 100% classification and search of journal entries.
+Each summary contains a list of its component entries, thereby enabling 100% classification and search of general journal entries.

 The summaries in matrix accounting substitute for the ledgers of conventional accounting.
 In this new organization, conventional ledger totals may be obtained via indexes, but the relationship of accounts within the transaction remains intact, i.e., the "other ends" of a transaction are always visible.
-While matrix organization appears to be neutral for financial accounting, we believe it is positive for managerial accounting and auditing.
+While matrix organization appears to be neutral for financial accounting, it is positive for managerial accounting and auditing.

 New Audit Tools

 Only a small fraction of frauds is found in the books of entry.
 Managerial frauds, from WorldCom to Rentway, have evaded auditors.
 Account-side and range of account-side (a) (listed below) help to detect managerial frauds.
 Employee frauds often leave unusual combinations that are obvious to the auditor or supervisor.
-Unusual entries may often 'pop out' in display of an account-side.
+Unusual entries may often "pop out" in display of an account-side.
 Combined searches (listed below) are also useful in finding unusual entries.

 Partial List of Audit Searches in Matrix Accounting